 Patrick Fay married Elizabeth Thompson sometime before 1831.
 We don’t know where Elizabeth grew up, but there were several Thompson families living in the adjoining Parish of Carrickedmond in Longford County.
 Unfortunately those sacramental records started in 1835, even later than Moyvore’s.
 So even if the couple had married in Elizabeth’s (presumed) home parish we would not have no way of knowing.

-However we do have a Moyvore baptismal record for their son James, who was born in April of 1832.
+However we do have a Milltown baptismal record for their son James, who was born in April of 1832.
 We of course have no idea if the couple had any other children previous to that.
-But they also had a daughter Ann who was baptised in October of 1834.
+But they also had a daughter Ann who was baptized in Moyvore Parish in October of 1834.

 A few months before his daughter was born Patrick was a baptismal sponsor, together with his younger sister Catherine (see below), of his sister Anne Duffy’s son.
 When his own daughter was baptised on Oct.
 29th he asked Esther Kelly to be a sponsor.
 Two days later, when Esther married James Conlon, Patrick was called upon to be a witness.
 Apparently the Fays were fast friends with the Kelly’s, because in 1838 Patrick and his younger sister Ellen (see below) were also called upon to witness the marriage of Margaret Kelly to Thomas Flanahan.